Azure/OnBoardVMInsights/Policy/README.md

 This can be used to identify VM's that are already configured with Log Analytics VM extension, however that are configured for a different workspace than intended.
 This takes a parameter of the Workspace Id

-You can create a Policy Assignment either through Policy UI or PowerShell/CLI - see [Quick Start - Assign a Policy - Portal](https://docs.microsoft.com/en-us/azure/azure-policy/assign-policy-definition)
+You Private Preview, you can only create the Assignment through Policy UI using this [this URL](https://ms.portal.azure.com/?microsoft_azure_policy_remediation=true#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Remediation).
+For documentation on this see [Quick Start - Assign a Policy - Portal](https://docs.microsoft.com/en-us/azure/azure-policy/assign-policy-definition)

-## Up-coming Additions
+## Known Issues / Up-coming Additions

-Up-coming is following Policies
+Known Issues:
-- VM's with Log Analytics extension in failed state
+- Policy "VM is configured for mismatched Log Analytics Workspace - Preview" gives Compliance results that include VM's that don't have Log Analytics extension installed.

-- VM's with Dependency Agent extension in failed state
+Up-coming Additions:

-We'll also provide a script that takes output of "VMs is configured for mismatched Log Analytics Workspace" and allows to update VM to use a different workspace.
+- We'll provide a script that takes output of "VMs is configured for mismatched Log Analytics Workspace" and allows to update VM to use a different workspace.

 ## Feedback Requested